Emblem of Sri Lanka

 The emblem features a gold lion passant, holding a sword in its right fore paw (the same lion from the flag of Sri Lanka) in the centre on a maroon background surrounded by golden petals of a Blue Lotus the national flower of the country.
 This is placed on top of a traditional grain vase that sprouts sheaves of rice grains that circle the border reflecting prosperity.

-The crest is the Dharmachakra, symbolizing the country's foremost place for Buddhism and just rule.
-Traditional Sinhalese heraldic symbols for the sun and the moon form the supporters.
-Sun and Moon, and Lion depicting Buddha is given less prominence than cart wheel of English Buddhism, so it is in great discordance with National Scriptures.

 History

 Portuguese period in Ceylon

 The Portuguese had a coat of arms for their occupied territory in Sri Lanka, around 1505–1658.
 It has an Elephant in the foreground with palm trees around it and high mountains in the background.

 Dutch period in Ceylon

 It is not known when the coat of arms for the Dutch occupied territory of Sri Lanka was adopted.
 The coat of arms is from a manuscript dating from 1717 to 1720.
 The arms is very similar to the previous Portuguese one with a modified design.
 It show the geography of the island with mountains and palm trees, with an elephant and cinnamon bales, and two small shields.
 The elephant is used because it is an animal used for work on the island and it symbolises strength.
 In front of the elephant are three bales of cinnamon, used for it was the main export product at the time, and the elephant holds a cinnamon branch in its trunk.